Modular Building Category: Permanent

 Use of building: Town office and cultural centre, including a radio room – it’s a multipurpose building for the remote community

-Tulita is a remote hamlet in the Northwest Territories, Canada.
-Alta-Fab worked with Tulita to custom-design, build, and install a new town office and cultural centre to bring the citizens a comfortable space with a permanent feeling where they could all gather, work, and connect.
+Tulita is a remote hamlet in the Northwest Territories, Canada that Alta-Fab worked with to custom-design, build, and install a new town office and cultural centre to bring together the citizens in a comfortable space with a permanent feeling to gather, work, and connect.

-To contend with extreme environmental conditions in the far north—where temperatures can reach as low as 54.4 degrees below Centigrade not factoring in wind chill—special attention was given to the building envelope, which was guided by local engineering experts.
+To contend with extreme environmental conditions in the far north—where temperatures can reach as low as -54C, not factoring in wind chill—special attention was given to the building envelope, which was guided by local engineering experts.

 Click on the images below to see larger versions.